dobladov/astro-blog/src/content/blog/become-your-companys-javascript-janitor/index.md

 tags: [dependencies, update, npm, javascript, devops, maintenance]
 ---

-import exampleOutdated  from './example-npm-outdated.png' import exampleCheck  from './example-npm-check.png'

 ## Introduction

 How many times do you work on a project and many dependencies are outdated, and neither you nor your colleagues want to take care of them because it's a huge tech debt task, especially with major versions?